Pintler Mountain Beef: Mountain Raised Angus since 1904

 An Eclectic Marriage

-Bill Christensen takes over the Trout Creek ranch from his great uncle Sarch Carey in 1956.
-In 1970 he marries Sharon LeFevre and they begin a beautiful life together on the Trout Creek Ranch.
-Prior to moving to the ranch, Sharon, a native of Butte, earned Masters degrees and studied at the Sorbonne in Paris, France.
+Bill Christensen took over the Trout Creek ranch from his great uncle Sarch Carey in 1956, just after graduating High School.
+In 1970 he married Sharon LeFevre (a Butte native, whose father Martin was a WWII combat veteran) and they begin a beautiful life together on the Trout Creek Ranch.
+Prior to moving to the ranch, Sharon, earned Masters degrees and studied at the Sorbonne in Paris, France.
 Sharon was a true feminist and forward thinker of her time.
-They raise three boys, Nate, Josh, and Joel.
-As their children grow, Bill also works in a sawmill and as a bartender, and Sharon also works for the Philipsburg Mail and then starts teaching at the Granite County High School.
+They raised three boys, Nate, Josh, and Joel.
+As their children grew, Bill also worked in a sawmill and as a bartender, and Sharon worked for the Philipsburg Mail and then started teaching at the Granite County High School.
+Bill inherited part of the ranch, and bought part from his Aunt Chloe.
+Bill and Sharon put in many improvements, and saw through a land trade that consolidated all the ranch into one contiguous piece of land.

 2020